thboileau/thboileau.github.io/content/documentation/whats-new/1.1/overview.md

 that you can expect by migrating from Restlet 1.0 to the latest 1.1 version.

+# References

+For more details, you can read the [the full list of changes](https://github.com/restlet/restlet-framework-java/blob/1.1/build/tmpl/text/changes.txt).

 # Uniform Development Environment

 Truly boost the productivity of your team by leveraging our uniform